 Instructions

 - Place gluten free oats in a blender or food processor.
-Blend until the oats are a soft, flour-like consistency.
+Blend until the oats are a flour-like consistency.

 - Pour half the batter (depending on the size of the waffle iron) and heat for about 5 minutes or until the waffles are brown and fluffy.
 Remove the waffle and repeat.
-This should make two 6-inch waffles or 8 sections of waffles.
+This recipe should make two 7-inch waffles or 8 sections of waffles.
 See notes for making a bigger batch.

-- Plate and serve with syrup and optional toppings
+- Plate and serve with optional toppings.

 - Store waffles in an airtight container in the refrigerator for 2-3 days or freeze for up to 3 months.